LunarWatcher/JVMI18N/README.md

 # Setup

-Refer the wiki for more details
+Refer the wiki for more details.

+# Current stable version: 1.0.1

+Remember to update the dependency to the newest version